AMRC-FactoryPlus/amrc-connectivity-stack/docs/auth.md

 possible for this expansion to happen inside the Auth service.
 It would be necessary to also support structured targets, as the targets for MQTT and CCL permissions cannot be reasonably represented as a single UUID.

+This still leaves the question of how to handle data from external
+services: leaving the job to the consuming service potentially requires a complex service library implementation and means the consuming service needs access to all the data it needs to evaluate the ACL.
+On the other hand providing a complete, dynamic ACL resolution function on the Auth service means the Auth service needs to consume notifications from the relevant external services, which opens up the bootstrapping problem again.

 ## Design proposals